The requirements listed below are applicable to students entering the program after August 15, 2019.

 #3.
 A course in "Global Feminisms"

 The third core requirement is a course that explores feminism in a global dimension; a number of different courses can satisfy this requirement.
-Offered at least once a year.
+Offered at least once every year.

 #4.
 WSGS 599: Capstone